eclipse-vertx/vert.x/README.md

 ### Pre-requisites

+* A sentient lifeform
+* A computer
+* Electricity
+* Operating system: Node.x currently runs on Linux and OSX.
+If you're on Windows, install a Linux virtual machine using your favourite virtualisation software and use that.
 * Apache ant - This is the build tool currently used.
 Make sure the ant bin directory is on your PATH.
 * JDK, version 1.7.0 or later.
 You can use OpenJDK or the official Oracle JDK.
 Make sure the JDK bin directory is on your PATH.
 * JRuby, version 1.6.4 or later.
 Make sure the JRuby bin directory is on your PATH